Withdrawal and Return of Title IV Funds (R2T4) Policy

-- The last date of academically-related activity provided on the drop slip or by the instructors (if the date is provided by the student it may be verified with the instructors).
+- The last date of academically-related activity provided on the drop slip or by the instructors (if the date is provided by the student it will be verified with the instructors).

-- The date the student informed UDM of their intention to withdraw.
+- The date the student informed Detroit Mercy of their intention to withdraw.

 For online courses just logging on to Blackboard does not signify academic activity.